Getting Started with BENLYSTA

 This is not a full list of the things your healthcare professional will need to consider before prescribing BENLYSTA.
 For more information, refer to the Medication Guide, and talk to your doctor.

 Pregnancy and Breastfeeding

-Tell your healthcare professional if you are pregnant or plan to become pregnant.
+Tell your healthcare provider if you are pregnant or plan to become pregnant.
 It is not known if BENLYSTA will harm your unborn baby.
-Tell your healthcare provider if you become pregnant during treatment with BENLYSTA.
+Tell your healthcare provider right away if you become pregnant or you think you may be pregnant while receiving treatment with BENLYSTA.

 Tell your healthcare provider if you are breastfeeding or plan to breastfeed.
-It is not known if BENLYSTA passes into your breast milk.
-You and your healthcare provider should decide if you will receive BENLYSTA or breastfeed.
-You should not do both.
+It is not known if BENLYSTA passes into the breast milk.
+You and your healthcare provider should discuss whether or not you should receive BENLYSTA and breastfeed.

-Women of childbearing age should use adequate birth control measures while taking BENLYSTA and for at least four months after their final treatment with BENLYSTA.
+Women of childbearing age should use an effective method of birth control while receiving BENLYSTA and for at least 4 months after the final dose of BENLYSTA.

 If you become pregnant while receiving BENLYSTA, talk to your healthcare provider about enrolling in the Pregnancy Registry for BENLYSTA.
 You can enroll in this registry by calling 1-877-681-6296.
 The purpose of this registry is to monitor the health of you and your baby.

 Your healthcare professional is your partner in treating lupus and managing your symptoms.
 He or she can help you best if you share information regarding your overall health.